salinelake/AIGLE/DomainMotion1D/README.md

 # AIGLE
-A very sloppy minimal implementation of AIGLE.
+A minimal implementation of AIGLE.
 Only for reference.
+Will be updated to incorporate multivariate case.

 Send me email for any question.

 ------------
 The folder "DPMD" contains the Deep Potential model and an example for generating the MD data.